CluedIn-io/CluedIn.Documentation/docs/080-management/deduplication/060-deduplication-reference.md

 - TOC
 {:toc}

-In this article, you will find reference information to help you understand matching rules and functions, deduplication project statuses, and group statuses.
+In this article, you will find reference information to help you understand matching rules and functions, normalization rules, deduplication project statuses, and group statuses.

 ## Matching rules